Mai Đức Chung: Vietnam women's national football team

-Mai Đức Chung was the first head coach of the Vietnamese women's national team in 1997, with his first success being the women's football bronze medal at the 1997 Southeast Asian Games.
-He and the team won the first two SEA Games gold medals in 2003 and 2005 before taking a long break from leading the women's team.
+Mai Đức Chung was the first head coach of the Vietnam women's national football team in 1997, leading the team to win the team's first ever international tournament, the friendly Toh Puan Datuk Seri Saadiah Sardon Trophy in Malaysia.
+He later assisted head hoach Trần Thanh Ngữ to help the team win bronze medal at the 1997 Southeast Asian Games.
+He became the team head coach in 2003 and lead the team winning the first two SEA Games gold medals in 2003 and 2005 before taking a long break from leading the women's team.

-In 2014, in preparation for the women's team to attend the 2014 Asian Games, the VFF hired Mr. Chung to manage the team.
-Under Mai Đức Chung, the Vietnamese women's team reached the semi-finals and finished 4th at the 2014 ASIAD, their best achievement at the Games to date.
-His successes with the women's team continued as they won gold medals at the 2017, 2019, 2021, and 2023 Southeast Asian Games, along with the 2019 AFF Cup title.
+In 2014, in preparation for the women's team to attend the 2014 Asian Games, the VFF hired Mai Đức Chung Chung to manage the team.
+Under Mai's management, the Vietnamese women's team reached the semi-finals and finished 4th at the 2014 Asian Games, their best achievement at the competition to date.
+His successes with the women's team continued as they won gold medals at the 2017, 2019, 2021, and 2023 SEA Games, along with the 2019 AFF Women's Championship title.

 However, Mai Đức Chung's career with the national women's football team reached its pinnacle in early 2022.
 After defeating Thailand and Chinese Taipei in a series of play-off matches for the 2023 World Cup at the 2022 Asian Cup, the Vietnamese women's team secured the only remaining direct ticket to the World Cup.
 This was the first time in history that a Vietnamese national football team, men or women, had qualified for the world's biggest tournament.
 More importantly, this achievement came after his team faced numerous challenges before and throughout the tournament due to the COVID-19 pandemic.

 After achieving unprecedented success with the women's team, Mai Đức Chung expressed his desire to step down and not participate in the upcoming 2023 World Cup.
 At the time of his rumored withdrawal, he was over 70 years old and considered himself unfit to handle the pressure of important matches or tournaments.

 Despite this, Mai Đức Chung continued to lead the Vietnam national team at the 2023 FIFA Women's World Cup in New Zealand, setting the record for the oldest coach in World Cup history at the age of 73.
 He surpassed Otto Rehhagel, who was 71 when he led the Greece team at the 2010 FIFA World Cup.

-He continued to lead the Vietnam national team until 2025.
+He continued to lead the Vietnam national team until March 2026, parting aways with the team after the 2026 AFC Women's Asian Cup, as his contract with VFF ended.